Razors in Halloween Candy? What about Drugs?

 Drugs in Halloween Candy: Superstition or Fact?

-The answer is a little bit of both—but mostly the former.
-These situations are rare; so rare, in fact, that there have never been any reliable, reported cases of a child actually being poisoned, killed, or injured by candy that they were given while trick-or-treating.
-There was a close scare in 2018, when a 5-year-old child was hospitalized due to methamphetamine consumption shortly after trick-or-treating.
+In 2018, for instance, a 5-year-old child was hospitalized due to methamphetamine consumption shortly after trick-or-treating.
 However, a police investigation determined the drugs didn’t come from candy—they belonged to the boy’s father.

-While reports of illicit drugs hidden in candy have been greatly exaggerated, there have been a few disturbing instances where it occurred.
-In 2018, some parents reported feeling ill after eating some Sour Patch Kids their children had received while trick-or-treating in Aloha, Oregon.
+Also in 2018, parents in Aloha, Oregon, reported feeling ill after eating Sour Patch Kids their children had received while trick-or-treating.
 Testing revealed that the candy contained methamphetamine.
 Fortunately, the children hadn’t consumed any of the tainted treats and the parents recovered after a precautionary trip to the hospital.

-Perhaps the closest call occurred in 2019, when a woman found a small bag of a substance believed to be heroin in a batch of candy at a Trunk-or-Treat event in New Jersey.
-Awful—for sure—but the small baggy of heroin would be hard to mistake as candy, at least for an adult.
+In 2019, a woman found a small bag of a substance believed to be heroin in a batch of candy at a Trunk-or-Treat event in New Jersey.
+Awful—for sure—but the small bag of heroin was not mistaken for candy.

 Take No Chances